 Improving Training with Marketing Techniques [Infographic]

 Allen Communication partnered with Training Industry to create a survey and report about what roles marketing and training departments play in customer education and employee training.
 We surveyed 248 companies about how L&D is viewed in their company, the roles of each department, learner engagement and branding in training.
-This infographic summarizes the results of the survey, and you can read the entire report here.
+This infographic summarizes the results of the survey.

 The Incentivizing Training: The Role of Marketing in Corporate Learning survey from Training Industry and AllenComm reveals the strategies and marketing techniques of L&D departments are using to meet the changing needs or an organization’s enterprise training strategy.

 Your training department must have a comprehensive marketing strategy to make learning a driver of…

 - Employee and customer behaviors that impact business performance

 - 88% of organizations believe that relevant & consistent training content makes L&D more appealing.

 - 70% believe that L&D has favorable brand equity with employees

 - 73% agreed that L&D communications need to stand out more

 - 63% agreed that the L&D brand in their company should be more focused